EESI/PyFeast/README.markdown

 See test/test.py for an example with uniform data and an image data set.
 The image data set was collected from the digits example in the Scikits-Learn toolbox.

-To Do
-====
-1) Add a setup.py script that can manage the build and installation of the Python interface to FEAST.
-2) Add in the rest of the functionality to feast.py.
-Add subsequent functionality into the demo.
-3) Integrate the module into KBase!
-4) Clean up the paths